 Every effective speech starts with crafting lists and careful planning before taking the stage or speaking in front of an audience.
 Let’s examine the important steps you need to take to lay the groundwork for an engaging and memorable speech.

-• Start with an attention-grabbing hook, like a compelling question, or shocking statistic.
+- Start with an attention-grabbing hook, like a compelling question, or shocking statistic, eliminate filler words and improve your speech.

 Building a Strong Framework